castorfou/guillaume_blog_old/_posts/2021-09-01-logbook-September.md

 **Monday 9/20**

-Back to Antivi [RL virtual school](https://rlvs.aniti.fr/rl-fundamentals.html).
+Back to Aniti [RL virtual school](https://rlvs.aniti.fr/rl-fundamentals.html).
 Looking for material to be used to explain RL to my colleagues, and how to properly describe the experience I am running with gym.

 Certainly will start lectures from deepming: [2021 DeepMind x UCL RL Lecture Series](https://www.youtube.com/watch?v=TCCjZe0y4Qc)